Assessment of fetal lung maturity

 The pulmonary system is among the last of the fetal organ systems to mature, both functionally and structurally.
 Fetal sex and race/ethnicity appear to play a role in this process; respiratory problems near term are more common among white male fetuses than among female fetuses, blacks, and South Asians [1,2].

-Because the immature pulmonary system may not oxygenate the neonate adequately, preterm birth can lead to significant neonatal morbidity or mortality [2,3].
-Therefore, fetal pulmonary maturity is sometimes assessed before iatrogenic preterm delivery and can be a factor in determining the timing of delivery in these cases.
+Because the immature pulmonary system may not oxygenate the neonate adequately, preterm birth can lead to significant neonatal morbidity or mortality.
+Therefore, fetal lung maturity is sometimes assessed before iatrogenic preterm delivery and can be a factor in determining the timing of delivery in these cases.
 Several laboratory tests are available for this purpose.
-All involve testing amniotic fluid, which is an indirect assessment of the likelihood of lung maturity; direct studies of fetal pulmonary function are not possible.
+All involve testing amniotic fluid and provide an indirect assessment of the likelihood of lung maturity; direct studies of fetal lung function are not possible.

 This topic will discuss tests for assessment of fetal lung maturity.
 Clinical manifestations, diagnosis, treatment, sequelae, and prevention of neonatal pulmonary immaturity are reviewed separately.
 (See "Pathophysiology and clinical manifestations of respiratory distress syndrome in the newborn" and "Prevention and treatment of respiratory distress syndrome in preterm infants" and "Antenatal corticosteroid therapy for reduction of neonatal morbidity and mortality from preterm delivery".)

 WHEN IS FETAL LUNG MATURITY TESTING PERFORMED?